 In an effort to maintain the rich history of our local Adobe homes, and provide an introduction to the potential local Adobe home buyer; a variety of publications and links have been provided below.

 Our primary focus is on California Adobe Homes built in San Diego North County.
-It is believed in the peak of local Adobe building; about 800 homes were built between the late 1940’s and the early 1980’s, radiating out from the Escondido area, including but not limited to Fallbrook, Bonsall, Valley Center, Pauma Valley, Rancho Santa Fe, and Poway.
+It is believed in the peak of local Adobe building; about 800 homes were built between the late 1940’s and the early 1980’s, radiating out from the Escondido area, including but not limited to Fallbrook, Bonsall, Valley Center, Pauma Valley, Rancho Santa Fe, Poway, and Ramona.

 A partial project list of Weir Brothers’ built homes is provided here:

 Adobe bricks were commercially manufactured near present day Kit Carson Park in South Escondido, by the L R Green Adobe Block Factory.
 It’s important to note that the L R Green bricks were asphalt emulsion stabilized, making them somewhat waterproof.
 The heritage of the asphalt stabilized brick in California originated from the Hans Sumpf brickyard in Madera, California.